espressif/esp-iot-solution/docs/en/display/lcd/rgb_lcd.rst

 **For LCDs using only the RGB interface**, the `RGB interface driver <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/src/esp_lcd_panel_rgb.c>`_ already implements the functionalities specified in the `esp_lcd_panel_t <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/interface/esp_lcd_panel_interface.h>`_ structure through registered callback functions.
 Additionally, it provides the function ``esp_lcd_new_rgb_panel()`` to create an LCD device with the data type ``esp_lcd_panel_handle_t``, allowing the application to use the `LCD Generic APIs <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/include/esp_lcd_panel_ops.h>`_ to operate the LCD device.
 Therefore, no driver component porting is needed for this type of LCD; please refer directly to :ref:`Initializing the LCD device <rgb_initialize_lcd>`.

-**For LCDs using both the 3-wire SPI and RGB interfaces**, in addition to the `RGB interface driver <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/src/esp_lcd_panel_rgb.c>`_, you also need to send commands and parameters through the ``3-wire SPI`` interface.
+**For LCDs using both the 3-wire SPI and RGB interface**, in addition to the `RGB interface driver <https://github.com/espressif/esp-idf/blob/release/v5.1/components/esp_lcd/src/esp_lcd_panel_rgb.c>`_, you also need to send commands and parameters through the ``3-wire SPI`` interface.
 The basic principles for implementing this LCD driver component include the following three points:

   #.
 Send commands and parameters in the specified format through the interface device with data type ``esp_lcd_panel_io_handle_t``.
   #.
 Create an LCD device using the function ``esp_lcd_new_rgb_panel()``, then use the registered callback functions to **save and override** **some** functionalities in the device.